 Worm composting is using red worms to recycle food scraps and other organic material into a valuable soil amendment called vermicomposting, or worm compost.

-Worms—need to be red wigglers.
+Worms need to be red wigglers.
 You’ll need one pound to take care of a half pound of kitchen waste per day.
 You can order them through lawn and garden catalogs.
 Earth worms are not composting worms.

-Bedding—Must be able to retain moisture and allow air to circulate.
+Bedding in your bin must be able to retain moisture and allow air to circulate.
 Use shredded newspaper or cardboard and/or peat moss.